TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 17/2 Samuel 17.19.md

 ---

-And the woman took and spread the covering over the well's mouth, and strewed bruised grain thereon; and nothing was known.
+The woman took and spread the covering over the well's mouth, and spread out bruised grain on it; and nothing was known.